How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each hard gelatin capsule, with the cap imprinted with "WATSON 151" and body imprinted with "4 mg" in gold contains silodosin 4 mg.
+Each hard gelatin capsule, with the cap imprinted with "WATSON 151" and body imprinted with "4 mg" in gold contains 4 mg of silodosin.
 Nonmedicinal ingredients: D-mannitol, magnesium stearate, pregelatinized starch, and sodium lauryl sulfate.
 The size No. 3 hard gelatin capsules contain gelatin and titanium dioxide.
 The capsules are printed with edible ink containing yellow iron oxide.

-Each hard gelatin capsule, with the cap imprinted with "WATSON 152" and the body imprinted with "8 mg" in green, contains silodosin 8 mg.
+Each hard gelatin capsule, with the cap imprinted with "WATSON 152" and the body imprinted with "8 mg" in green, contains 8 mg of silodosin.
 Nonmedicinal ingredients: D-mannitol, magnesium stearate, pregelatinized starch, and sodium lauryl sulfate.
 The size No. 1 hard gelatin capsules contain gelatin and titanium dioxide.
 The capsules are printed with edible ink containing FD&C Blue No. 1 Aluminum Lake and yellow iron oxide.

 How should I use this medication?